-The point is that, while it is inconceivable that we can provide a local-characterization of G_m itself, it is quite conceivable that we can provide a local-characterization of G_m in terms of G{m-1} .
-Indeed, the simple relation between G{m-1} and G_m , already capitalized by Reingold [6], is pivotal here too.
+The point is that, while it is inconceivable that we can provide a local-characterization of G_i itself, it is quite conceivable that we can provide a local-characterization of G_i in terms of G{i-1} .
+Indeed, the simple relation between G{i-1} and G_i , already capitalized by Reingold [8], is pivotal here too.
+Furthermore, the relation between G{i-1} and G_i can be enforced by constraints that are independent of i.
+These facts are the basis for a local characterization of a graph that has $G_1, ..., G_m$ at its core.
 Needless to say, materializing this outline requires a careful implementation.